intarchboard/network-quality-workshop-report/README.txt

       authenticity of user communications guarded?

-   *  Improving these aspects of network quality will likely depend on measurement and exposing metrics to all involved parties, including to end users in a meaningful way.
-Such measurements and exposure of the right metrics will allow service providers and network operators to focus on the aspects that impacts the users' experience most and at the same time empowers users to choose the Internet service that will give them the best experience.
+   *  Improving these aspects of network quality will likely depend on measurement and exposing metrics in a meaningful way to all involved parties, including to end users.
+Such measurement and exposure of the right metrics will allow service providers and network operators to concentrate focus on their users' experience and will simultaneously empower users to choose the Internet service providers that can deliver the best experience based on their needs.

-   *  What are the fundamental properties of a network that contribute to good user experience?
+   *  What are the fundamental properties of a network that contributes to a good user experience?

-   *  What metrics quantify these properties, and how to collect such metrics in a practical way?
+   *  What metrics quantify these properties, and how can we collect such metrics in a practical way?

    *  What are the best practices for interpreting those metrics, and incorporating those in a decision making process?